krisheswaran/krisheswaran.github.io/_posts/2024-03-25-seeing-the-future.md

 In the early nineties, I saw a glimpse of what it would be like to
 [carry a smartphone in the not-too-distant future](https://www.youtube.com/watch?v=qbK-Bo3k9KQ).
-Several weeks later, I saw a window into a future with
+Several weeks later, I saw a future with
 [digital photos and car-based GPS systems](https://www.youtube.com/watch?v=NCGmxk3H44g).

 Rewatching old episodes of